 Note: Candidates for admission in the Health Sciences First Year and Competitive Graduate categories must have valid UMAT results, as defined by the Australian Council for Educational Research, which is responsible for the development and administration of UMAT.

-(c) No student may take any paper additional to the programme without first obtaining the approval of the Dean of the Faculty of Medicine or the Dean of a School of Medicine.
+- No student may take any paper additional to the programme without first obtaining the approval of the Dean of the Faculty of Medicine (or nominee) or the Dean of a School of Medicine.

 Note: For further information and details of the integrated programme requirements contact the Faculty Manager, Faculty of Medicine.

 Transfer of students to the Medical programme at the University of Otago from the Medical programme at the University of Auckland (and vice versa) is possible only at Trainee Intern (sixth year) level.
-Students will be admitted with the approval of the Faculty Board and provided that:
+Students will be admitted with the approval of the Academic Board of the Faculty of Medicine and provided that:

 Note: Students transferring from Auckland will graduate with the Auckland MB ChB degrees and students transferring from Otago will graduate with the Otago MB ChB degrees.